expo/expo/docs/versions/unversioned/sdk/facebook.md

     -   Add your app's Bundle ID as a _Bundle ID_ in app's settings page pictured above.
     -   In your [app.json](../guides/configuration.html), add a field `facebookScheme` with your Facebook login redirect URL scheme found [here](https://developers.facebook.com/docs/facebook-login/ios) under _4.
 Configure Your info.plist_.
 It should look like `"fb123456"`.
+    -   Also in your [app.json](../guides/configuration.html), add your [Facebook App ID and Facebook Display Name](https://developers.facebook.com/docs/facebook-login/ios) under the `facebookAppId` and `facebookDisplayName` keys.

 -   **Android standalone app**